dkd/indoctrinatr-tools/README.md

 `indoctrinatr workflow` | Displays a suggested workflow `indoctrinatr bashcompletion` | Displays instructions for bash completion `indoctrinatr zshcompletion` | Displays instructions for zsh completion

+The commands `pdf`, `pdf_with_field_names` and `doc` have a `keep-aux-files` option.
+This is helpful if you run in into LaTeX errors, want to inspect the .log file and run LaTeX for yourself again.

 ## Build